Compress video for Instagram.

 Have a video in a different format?
 We support 20+ formats:

-What codec and bitrate should I use for Instagram videos?
+What resolution should I use for Instagram Reels?

 Related Articles